nalcheg/go-kit-wallet/README.md

   `docker-compose ps` if some service not UP - re-execution of the command (`make run`) is required)
 - `make insert-accounts` - creates accounts for test

-- `make test-concurent-payments` - executes cmd/manual_service_test.go
-  (this test has custom build tag to avoid execution with unit tests)
+Next commands execute tests from `cmd/manual_service_test.go` (this test file has custom build tag to avoid execution with unit tests).
+- `make test-concurent-payments-1` - executes variant 1 test, this
+  variant collects results in
+  struct with mutex
+- **AND/OR** `make test-concurent-payments-2` - executes variant 2 test,
+  this variant collects results via channel messages

-  this test tries execute 1000 requests for transfer funds from account A to account B and after that it checks that their balances changed correctly
+All this tests tries execute 1000 requests for transfer funds from account A to account B and after that they check that this accounts balances changed correctly.